If your business operates inside the EU (or you have EU prospects or clients) then GDPR applies to you.

 Also, you would keep any payment information because you have a legal obligation to do for HMRC etc.

-When it comes to marketing to those ex-clients that is something that does become complicated.
-In my opinion you would want to seek their consent to continue to receive your monthly newsletter and/or other marketing information from you.
+When it comes to marketing to those ex-clients that is something that can become complicated.
+In my opinion, you should ask for their consent to continue to send them your monthly newsletter and/or other marketing information.

 This is an important one for fitness and health professionals.